basilnoor/TeamRandomizerBot/README.md

 # TeamRandomizerBot

-* Note: For now, if you wish to use this bot in your discord server simply clone the repository and run the trbot.py file. *
+* If you wish to use this bot in your discord server simply clone the repository and run the trbot.py file. *
 <br />

 Project Goals: